First Nations Public Libraries in Ontario

 - In terms of overall literacy, these numbers place Ontario First Nations students behind 205 other countries — at levels slightly higher than Sub-Saharan Africa.

 - Our Way Forward: A Strategic Plan for Ontario First Nation Public Libraries

 - Ontario First Nations Public Libraries Needs Assessment Report, 2017

-- First Nation Public Library Week – coordinated by Ontario Library Service – North
+- First Nations Public Library Week – coordinated by Ontario Library Service

-- First Nation Spring Gathering – coordinated by Ontario Library Service – North
+- First Nations Spring Gathering – coordinated by Ontario Library Service

 - Native and Local Collections Development Policy – Six Nations Public Library Native and Local Collections Policy

 - Reciprocal Borrowing – Template Policy for Reciprocal Borrowing – Municipal and First Nations Public Library